tigersizer/cluster-test/cluster-test-01VirtualBoxTemplateVM.md

 - General settings
     - Advanced tab.
 Set "Shared Clipboard" to "Bidirectional" (this is just handy)
 - System settings
     - Processor tab.
 This slider is useful.
-Set the desired number (4 is minimum, 8 is good, more is better).
+Set the desired number (4 is good).
     - The "Enable Nested VT-x/AMD-V" checkbox allows you to run VMs inside your VMs.
 We don't need it, but I wondered what it did.
 - Display settings
     - Screen tab.
 Crank up the "Video Memory" to 128MB (slider works fine for this).